dqgorelick/tabbo/README.md

 ## Disclaimer
 Tabbo has access to the `"<all_urls>"` permission which gives it access to "All of your data".
 This allows the extension to take advantage of `captureVisibleTab` which allows you to see screenshots of your open windows (reference - https://developer.chrome.com/extensions/tabs).
 No data is being had.

+NOTE that this now needs to be explicitly enabled in the settings page.
+Without this, you will not see screenshot of the window when switching.

 #### How can I contribute??